Meliora Testlab has evolved to a new major version – Girus. The release includes enhancements to reporting and multiple new integration possibilities.

 Pithovirus sibericum was discovered buried 30 m (98 ft) below the surface of late Pleistocene sediment in a 30 000-year-old sample of Siberian permafrost.
 It measures approximately 1.5 micrometers in length, making it the largest virus yet found.
 Although the virus is harmless to humans, its viability after being frozen for millennia has raised concerns that global climate change and tundra drilling operations could lead to previously undiscovered and potentially pathogenic viruses being unearthed.

 A girus is a very large virus (gigantic virus).
 Many different giruses have been discovered since and many are so large that they even have their own viruses.
-The discovery of giruses has triggered some debate concerning the evolutionary origins of the giruses, going so far as to suggest that the giruses provide evidence of a fourth domain of life.
+The discovery of giruses has triggered some debate concerning the evolutionary origins of the giruses, going so far as to suggest that the giruses provide evidence of the fourth domain of life.
 Some even suggest a hypothesis that the cell nucleus of the life as we know it originally evolved from a large DNA virus.

 (Source: Wikipedia, Pithovirus sibericum photo by Pavel Hrdlička, Wikipedia)